MikePacey/Lancaster-HEC/docs/monitoring.rst

 Monitoring jobs with qtop
 -------------------------

-While the **qcgtop** tool described above provides an overall summary of each jobs' CPu and memory usage, it doesn't provide a breakdown of the individual processes within a job.
-The **qtop** tool can be used to view the individual processes of jobs - along with their memory and CPU utilisation.
-The drawback with **qtop** is that it isn't job-aware and will simply display each process being run on each compute node.
+While the ``qcgtop`` tool described above provides an overall summary of each jobs' CPU and memory usage, it doesn't provide a breakdown of the individual processes within a job.
+The ``qtop`` tool can be used to view the individual processes of jobs - along with their memory and CPU utilisation.
+The drawback with ``qtop`` is that it isn't job-aware and will simply display each process being run on each compute node.

-As an example of its usage, consider the following job list for user *testuser* running the command **squeue --me** to view their jobs:
+As an example of its usage, consider the following job list for user *testuser* running the command ``squeue --me`` to view their jobs:

 .. code-block:: console